 St Albans will soon have a Green Ring

 - a continuous walking and cycling route (approx. 9Km long) that will encircle the city centre.
 The route will make cycling and walking a sensible first choice for journeys within the city where previously a car would have been used.
 This will help reduce congestion, pollution and provide a valuable and easy way to get enough exercise.

 The route will extend from Townsend in the north to Fleetville in the east, Sopwell in the south and into Verulam Estate to the west.
 At least 13 green spaces are connected by the Ring along with schools, places of worship, heritage sites, retail centres, leisure facilities and both city railway stations.

-Work on the Green Ring will commence in 2013 and we aim for it to be complete by spring 2015.
+Work on the Green Ring commenced in 2013 and will be completed by spring 2015.

 Specific off-road cycle routes

 Separate leaflets are also available for each of the off-road cycle routes in the district.
 These can be downloaded by following the links below.
 Paper copies can be obtained from the Tourist Information Centre or by calling 01727 866100.